mdcdi1315/dotnetresourcesextensions/Source/Pkg-Readme.md

 Note that not all loaders are supported on all platforms and .NET flavors.

-Please also visit the documentation of the project for more information.
+You may also visit the documentation of the project for more information.
 It is located [here](https://github.com/mdcdi1315/dotnetresourcesextensions/blob/master/Docs/Main.md).

 __NOTE__: The .NET Standard version is provided only for bridging __.NET Framework with .NET 7__.
 It is not meant to be used so as to cover all target frameworks.
 If you attempt to use it in old .NET Core or on .NET 5 or 6